 Kimberly is originally from California.
 She earned her B.A. in political science and B.A. in international relations from the University of California, Davis, her M.A. in political science from Villanova University, and her Juris Doctor, cum laude, from Suffolk University Law School in Boston, Massachusetts.
 While at Suffolk University Law School, Kimberly was a Marshall-Brennan Constitutional Law Fellow and a member of the Journal of High Technology Law.

-She is licensed to practice law in Massachusetts and is sitting for the New Hampshire bar exam July 2019.
+She is licensed to practice law in Massachusetts and New Hampshire.

 “Reproductive Rights Retrospective: An Interview with Jamie Sabino,” Women’s Bar Review – Special 40th Anniversary Edition, MA Women’s Bar Association pp. 8-12 (Fall 2018)